 In many cases these world-known companies provide special offers, therefore Discover Car Hire offer pretty good deals for the customers.
 For example, Europcar, Budget, Sixt are chosen quite often.

 The main idea is not to provide the cheapest option, but to provide as many options as possible, so a customer can find the most suitable one, according to his or her needs.
-The customer support will always be happy to assist if any help is needed at this step.
+The customer service will always be happy to assist if any help is needed at this step.

 Also, they help their customers to make a choice, which is right for them, by showing partner’s rating on the website discovercars.com.
 Suppliers with the greatest scores have even received a Discover Cars excellence award.